thanpolas/thanpolas.github.com/_posts/javascript/2013-04-29-promises-a-performance-hits-you-should-be-aware-of.md

 * There will be a series of promises chained together, representing the various operations that will be performed by your application.
 * The *Deferred* Object is used on each link of the chain to control resolution and how the promise object is exposed.
-* Throughout the whole chain of promises there can be operations that are actually asynchronous, we will measure both cases.
+* Throughout the whole chain of promises there can be operations that are actually synchronous, we will measure all cases.

 The number of how many promises will be chained was arbitrarily chosen to be 7, it represents a mean call-stack of an average operation.
 Any app logic is stripped, we only measure how long it takes to resolve a chain of 7 promises: